sergeirocks100/GearStation_Next/.github/CONTRIBUTING.md

 The GNU website has a helpful list of free and non-free licenses [here](https://www.gnu.org/licenses/license-list.en.html).

+## Restricted content
+Adding any of the following in a Pull Request requires prior approval from a maintainer or headcoder:
+* Code adding, removing, or updating the availability of alien races/species/human mutants.
+Pull requests attempting to add or remove features from said races/species/mutants require prior approval as well.
+* Station maps consisting of more than one z-level.

 ## Banned content
 Do not add any of the following in a Pull Request or risk getting the PR closed:
 * Code where one line of code is split across mutiple lines (except for multiple, separate strings and comments; in those cases, existing longer lines must not be split up)
-* Code adding, removing, or updating the availability of alien races/species/human mutants without prior approval.
-Pull requests attempting to add or remove features from said races/species/mutants require prior approval as well.
 * Any assets or code that are under non-free licenses.
 * Anything that relies on Extools, Auxtools, or any other BYOND version dependent external DLLs to function.
 * Anything that contains in-game references to real world news events, popular culture, or internet memes.